HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.java.java-testing.md

 #### Unmanaged folder

-If your project does not use any build tools, you can enable JUnit 4 via the [[vs.1.7.#enable-testing-and-adding-test-framework-jars-to-your-project]] or by manually downloading the following JARs and adding them to the project classpath (via setting `java.project.referencedLibraries`, check [[vs.1.7.docs.java.java-project.md#dependency-management]] for more information):
+If your project does not use any build tools, you can enable JUnit 4 via the [enable-testing-and-adding-test-framework-jars-to-your-project](#enable-testing-and-adding-test-framework-jars-to-your-project) or by manually downloading the following JARs and adding them to the project classpath (via setting `java.project.referencedLibraries`, check [[vs.1.7.docs.java.java-project.md#dependency-management]] for more information):

 - [junit.jar](https://search.maven.org/search?q=g:junit%20AND%20a:junit)
 - [hamcrest-core.jar](https://search.maven.org/artifact/org.hamcrest/hamcrest-core/1.3/jar)